thcorre/phnog2025-workshop/30-registry/README.md

 ## Harbor registry

-In this workshop we make use of an open-source registry called [Harbor](https://goharbor.io/). \n It is a CNCF graduated project and is a great choice for a private registry.
+In this workshop we make use of an open-source registry called [Harbor](https://goharbor.io/). '\' It is a CNCF graduated project and is a great choice for a private registry.

 The registry has been already deployed in the workshop environment, but it is quite easy to deploy yourself in your own organization.
 It is a single docker compose stack that can be deployed in a few minutes.